rwright403/king_hybrid/README.md

 ### Rocket Engine Simulation 🚀

+This program was designed to be a framework for a user to combine and use different models to simulate a rocket engine.

 ## RUNNING THE PROGRAM:

 In the directory this file is in:  #python3 -m src <filename without the .py>

-The inputs folder contains files where the user can update the inputs the program uses.
+The inputs folder contains the input files where the user can update the inputs the program uses.

 the analysis_mode vector selects the types of models used by the program.
 [TODO: DOCUMENT MODELS IN EACH FILE]